Holocaust uniqueness debate: Arguments

 Proponents of uniqueness argue that the Holocaust had unique aspects which were not found in other historical events.
+In 1986, during the debate about Holocaust uniqueness amongst West German historians, Eberhard Jäckel argued that "never before had a state, authorised by its leader, decided and announced that it was going to wipe out a certain group of people, including the elderly, women, children and infants, and then used all imaginable instruments of power to carry out that decision".

 Historian Daniel Blatman sums up the uniqueness position as arguing it was the "only genocide in which the murderers' goal was the total extermination of the victim, with no rational or pragmatic reason", although Blatman and other scholars say that this was not true of the Holocaust either.
 For example, historian Dan Stone writes that Yehuda Bauer's definition of "Holocaust" as "total destruction" (with the latter arguing that this renders it unlike all other genocides in history) is mistaken, since the destruction was not in fact total.
 Opponents also argue that since every historical event has unique features, uniqueness proponents are in fact making ideological rather than historical claims.

 German historian Wolfgang Benz argues that the six million victims alone makes the Holocaust "a unique crime in the history of mankind".
 On the other hand, historian Annette F. Timm argues that the Holocaust was unique due to the categorical rejection of any single Jewish person from being assimilated.

 Critics of the uniqueness concept have argued that it is Eurocentric.
 Some Holocaust scholars who support the uniqueness concept deny other genocides, such as the Romani Holocaust and the Armenian genocide.
 Some observers claim that the Holocaust was influenced by the earlier Herero and Nama genocide in German South West Africa, while others reject the comparison.
 The German historian Jürgen Zimmerer has criticised both German liberals and German conservatives who do not see "continuities" between the Namibian genocide and the Holocaust, claiming that conservatives have an unwillingness to examine German colonial history, while liberals have a "fear of challenging the dogma of Holocaust uniqueness".

 Christian Gerlach argues that putting the Holocaust above other atrocities involves "constantly devaluing and demoting all other victim groups", which he calls racist.

 Philosopher David Scott argues that by turning the Holocaust into a "meta-evil, the evil that defines evil as such", other atrocities are diminished.

 Some genocide researchers have argued that the uniqueness of the Holocaust not only leads to a sense of Israel as exceptional but contributes to denial of the Gaza genocide and other forms of Israeli violence.
 As Raz Segal and Luigi Daniele put it, Holocaust exceptionalism leads to "the idea that Israel, the state of Holocaust survivors, can never perpetrate genocide".